bcaramiaux/Gestural-Sound-Toolkit/README.md

 The toolkit heavly relies on the MuBu lib developed by the ISMM team at IRCAM.
 This a Max/MSP library that is free (only to register to the IRCAM forum [that doesn't spam]): http://forumnet.ircam.fr/product/mubu-en/.

-**Note**: for Windows' users, you need to install Visual Studio 2015 Redistributable Package!
+**Note for Windows' users**: you need to install Visual Studio 2015 Redistributable Package to have MuBu working!

 Once downloaded, add the Mubu library into the `ext-libs` folder within the GST.